Tax Classes in Germany: How Expats Can Save Money

 For:

-• Married couples or couples living in a registered civil partnership with similar incomes
+• Married couples or registered partners with similar incomes

 Special features: